tastelife Youth Track

 - Certificates of attendance for all participants.

 This tastelife Youth Track: Understanding Eating Disorders material is copyright and may not be copied and distributed without permission from the authors, tastelifeuk.
 This download or USB and files within them are for use in your context only, whether used in schools or youth groups.
 Please do not resell or share this resource or any part of it with those outside your organisation.
-However, the worksheets and handouts may be printed and copied for participant use during the sessions.
+However, the worksheets and handouts may be printed and copied for participant use during the sessions within your context.

 Permission is not granted for copying any other material.